LPontes/ECO-Pluvia/README.md

 USING ECOPluvia Downloader

-- You need the following libraries in order to get the plugin working:  Beatiful soup, Requests and Pep8;
+- You need the following libraries in order to get the plugin working:  Beatiful Soup, Requests and Pep8;
 - Download the gages shapefile;
 - Load the gages shapefile;
 - Select the gages you want to download;